AllanOricil/esp32-mfa-authenticator/README.md

 ```

-> **WARNING**: for now, secrets must be unencrypted and based 32 encoded.
-In the future, Users will have the option to encrypt their secrets, and ask for fingerpint/pin/password before retrieving the current TOTP.
-The plan is to make this feature configurable per service.

 > **WARNING**: file must end with a new line.

+> **WARNING**: secrets must be unencrypted and based 32 encoded.
+In the future, my plan is to decrypt secrets using a secret stored in the board.
+With this approach, a stolen SD card won't work on a different board flashed with the same code unless the board has the same key.

-## How to verify if TOTP codes are being generated correctly
+## How to verify if TOTP codes are correct

 1. Go to https://totp.danhersam.com/
 2. Paste/type your encoded base 32 secret in the secret field, and then compare the TOTP code shown with the one you are seeing on the ESP32's screen.

-## Registering Secrets via your local network with MQTT
+## How to register TOTP Secrets without inserting the SD card into a computer

 To enable saving secrets to ESP32 via a local network, this project uses [MQTT](https://mqtt.org/) as the messaging protocol, [Node-red](https://nodered.org/) as the postman (per say) and [Eclipse Mosquito](https://mosquitto.org/) as the MQTT broker.
 Both services can be started using docker compose using a docker-compose.yaml file located in the root of this project, in order to ease the setup.
 So, before continuing, install Docker on your computer following the guide found [here](https://www.docker.com/get-started/).